 And, now, Bowman’s has come to Riegelsville, in Upper Bucks County—and the natives are very happy.

-Last year, owners/chefs James Seward and Michael Livelsberger bought the former Riegelsville Tavern which sits on Route 611, just north of Kintersville and before you come into Riegelsville proper.
+Last year, owner James Seward bought the former Riegelsville Tavern which sits on Route 611, just north of Kintersville and before you come into Riegelsville proper.

 The Tavern had seen better times but James and Michael knew they could make it something special.
 After running the tavern for six months, they closed in November 2016 to renovate the space.

 On December 5, Bowman’s North officially opened and business is booming.
 “We’re doing twice the business since we reopened,” James says.
 “We’re consistently busy during the week and we recommend reservations on the weekend.”

 “The town needed something like this,” says James.
 The “something” is a menu similar to Bowman’s Tavern, a cozy, warm bar and dining room, live music on Thursdays through Saturdays, and good, consistent food and service.

 You’ll find many of the best sellers from Bowman’s Tavern like the grass-fed beef burgers, fresh salads, sandwiches and entrees like the crab cakes, steaks, pork chops and wild mushroom carbonara.
 But look further and you’ll see some new items that will tempt you to Riegelsville.